ITINERARIES Oshima—An Island Escape Relaxation and adventure on the largest of Tokyo's islands

 The 758-meter Mt.
-Mihara, an active volcano that towers over Oshima Island, last erupted in 1986 in what is dubbed by Japanese media as Gods' Fire, spewing lava around the island.
+Mihara, an active volcano that towers over Oshima Island, last erupted in 1986 in what is dubbed by Japanese media as Gojinkasama (fire of the gods), spewing lava around the island.
 Learn more about the history of the Mt.
 Mihara eruptions and how they have led to the island's volcanic structures and geographic formations.

 Geography class comes to life

 Put in context what you learned at the museum by visiting the volcanic cliffs on the southwestern side of the island.
-At 30 meters tall and 800 meters long, the cliffs are a magnificent series of stripes formed by layers and layers of sediment, owing to hundreds of eruptions of Mt.
-Mihara over the last 1.5 million years.
+At around 30 meters tall and around 600 meters long, the cliffs are a magnificent series of stripes formed by layers and layers of sediment, owing to repeated eruptions of Mt.
+Mihara in the past.

 Hike up the volcano, which has been calm since its last major eruption in 1986.
-Mihara Shrine, which you will pass by near the summit, is revered as a holy site—it miraculously escaped damage in the eruption which had caused 13,000 residents to flee.
-Along the way, relive some pop culture moments, as Mt.
-Mihara was where the Japanese monster Godzilla got entombed in the cult classic The Return of Godzilla (1984).
+Mihara Shrine, which you will pass by near the summit, is revered as a holy site.

 Allow one to two hours for the entire hike, including the caldera circuit, departing from Miharayama Onsen.